Analytics

 • should you push harder next week or change slots

 Auction Compass helps sellers answer those timing and competition questions by tracking public Whatnot viewership patterns and identifying where sellers may have opportunity versus where competitive pressure is already high.
+It does not claim access to private Whatnot seller dashboard data.
 How it works.

 That is the missing layer for a lot of Whatnot analytics.